-First established and offered in 1992, the Association for Play Therapy (APT) now offers three credentials by which licensed mental health professionals and school counselors/psychologists might demonstrate and promote their specialized play therapy knowledge and experience to the general public, parents, and other mental health professionals.
+First established and offered in 1992, the Association for Play Therapy (APT) offers three credentials by which licensed mental health professionals, school counselors and school psychologists may demonstrate their play therapy knowledge and experience to the general public, parents, and other mental health professionals.

 - Registered Play TherapistTM (RPT)

 - Registered Play Therapist-SupervisorTM (RPT-S)